Fees for Credit Card Processing

 • Cost for point of sale (POS) terminals used for processing transaction

-Assessment fee: Assessment fees represent charges applied to a credit card processor’s monthly sales volume for handling credit card transactions.
+Assessment fees represent charges applied to a credit card processor’s monthly sales volume for handling credit card transactions.
 These fees are remitted to the card associations and constitute their primary revenue stream.
 They are alternatively referred to as card brand fees, network access fees, and brand usage fees.
 Using the above example, Mastercard will get the assessment fee.
-Here’s a look at assessment fees by different payment networks:
+Here’s a look at the assessment fees by different payment networks:

 Payment networkAssessment fee